Selim-rtx/GenAI_Local_LLM_Nvidia_Langchain/README.md

 * The use case I have chosen involves providing a computer with this chatbot to patients in a hospital emergency room to give them a quick recommendation based on their symptoms and direct them to the appropriate service.
 * This chatbot can be used for other purposes by modifying the data source used for retrieval to answer the questions.
 The LLM model can also be quantized and fine tuned according to the needs and computational capabilities of the machine.
+* I tried this chatbot with quantized versions of Mistral-7b and Llama2-13b
-* This chatbot uses LangChain framework and Nvidia technologies (i.e. Nvidia AI Endpoints for Embeddings and Nvidia CUDA for inference)
+* This chatbot uses LangChain framework (perform the vector store indexing through FAISS and run the model through LLAMA.cpp with RAG among other things), Nvidia technologies (i.e. Nvidia AI Endpoints for Embeddings and Nvidia CUDA for inference) and Gradio for the front-end.
+* The chatbot provides the answers to hard coded questions by vector similarity search of the inputs (i.e. patient’s symptoms in our case) and are augmented with the model’s knowledge.
-* This chatbot takes its context and responses by vector similarity search to give adequate responses (e.g.: quick recommendations and right medical department) which are augmented with the informations carried by the model.
+* This chatbot takes its context and responses by vector similarity search to give adequate responses (i.e.: quick recommendations and right medical department) which are augmented with the informations carried by the model.

 ## Getting Started